ghiscoding/Angular-Slickgrid/docs/column-functionalities/filters/Compound-Filters.md

 ### How to use CompoundDate Filter
-Again set the column definition flag `filterable: true` and use the filter type `Filters.compoundDate`.
+As any other columns, set the column definition flag `filterable: true` and use the filter type `Filters.compoundDate`.
 Here is an example with a full column definition:

 ```ts
 // define you columns, in this demo Effort Driven will use a Select Filter
 this.columnDefinitions = [